video

 In the decades-long effort to resolve the Israel-Palestine conflict, the "two-state solution" has seemed like the least flawed among many imperfect ideas.
 It's become official policy of most governments around the world and the basis for peace talks.
 But it has also become one of the most hollowed-out phrases in the Middle East.

-I researched the two-state solution's history to find the video's archival footage and worked with editor Adam Westbrook to conceptualize the video.
+I researched the two-state solution's history to find the video's archival footage and worked with editor Adam Westbrook to conceptualize the final product.

 Video and stub article